-Technical reports for pharmacometric modeling provide comprehensive documentation, typically including data assembly methods and disposition, modeling strategy, and analysis results.
-These reports, however, are costly and time consuming and do not necessarily serve the dynamic research and development lifecycle which requires an ongoing accretion of data from Phase 1, 2, and 3 trials.
-Cognigen implemented KIWI[TM] in 2011, a secure internet-based service providing high throughput NONMEM[®] processing.
-KIWI is the basis for a progressive reporting process that facilitates the capture of critical information during model development; enables team access to evolving, interim results; and facilitates rapid assembly of technical reports.
+INTRODUCTION critical for successful model development across the duration of the program.
+Analysis projects are defined hereafter as a modeling effort based on a specific set of data collected in 1 or more studies and involving the Technical reports for pharmacometric modeling provide comprehensive documentation, typically including data development of 1 or more models.
+Analysis projects can be divided into stages representing the development of assembly methods and disposition, modeling strategy, and analysis results.
+These reports, however, are costly a particular model (for example, for a pharmacokinetic (PK) endpoint, an efficacy endpoint, or safety endpoint) and time consuming and do not necessarily serve the dynamic research and development lifecycle which using a particular subset of the data (for example, preliminary, soft-lock data, or hard-lock data). requires an ongoing accretion of data from Phase 1, 2, and 3 trials.
+Cognigen implemented KIWI^M in 2011, a From the point of view of program management, efficiency can also be gained by allocating proper resources to secure internet based service providing high throughput NONMEM[®] processing.
+KIWI is the basis for a new projects based upon the analysis of previous project characteristics. progressive reporting process that facilitates the capture of critical information during model development Metadata Analysis enables team access to evolving, interim results; and facilitates rapid assembly of technical reports.
+Simple database queries can provide the distribution of project-related metadata metrics (Table 1).